beardedtim/cruddy/README.md

     }
   },
   /**
+   * The configuration object for the DB.
+Currently gets passed
+   * as-is to Knex
+   */
+  db: {
+    client: 'postgres',
+    // You can also use a string here if you have the URL
+    // postgres://hello.com:2345/something
+    connection: {
+      host: 'abc.com',
+      port: 5432,
+      username: 'username',
+      password: '123!',
+      database: 'enough'
+    }
+  },
+  /**
    * Any middleware that we want to be ran before any of the handlers
    * but after the global middleware such as CORS/Helmet/etc */